kodlz/Pi-hole_in_High_Availability/README.md

 I've edited and removed a few lines from the original pihole-gemini script to have it working correctly in a HA setup.

-For the Master/Active server copy/paste this script: https://pastebin.com/qBGRppSG
+For the Master/Active server copy/paste this script: https://pastebin.com/qBGRppSG **pihole-gemini_master_active_script**

-For the Backup/Standby server copy/paste this script: https://pastebin.com/CLGw2BrZ
+For the Backup/Standby server copy/paste this script: https://pastebin.com/CLGw2BrZ **pihole-gemini_backup_standby_script**

 05) Change the values in the USER-DEFINED VARIABLES section to match your setup.